 Why This Shift Matters Now

 The future of SEO has arrived much faster than most people expected, and the numbers prove it.
-Zero-click searches have risen to 60%, meaning the majority of Google queries no longer result in website visits.
+Zero-click searches have risen dramatically, with the majority of Google queries no longer resulting in website visits.
+A 2024 SparkToro study highlights this trend, emphasizing the growing importance of optimizing for AI-generated answers.
+Meanwhile, AI-powered search engines are rapidly increasing in adoption.

 In other words, these platforms are no longer side experiments.
 They have quickly become mainstream destinations where people search, read, and even make buying decisions.
 With ChatGPT now serving more than 400 million users weekly, the need for ChatGPT search optimization is clear, as its influence on online visibility is impossible to ignore.